British-Columbia/Legislative-Assembly/Bills/1st Parliament/Bill No. 5 | Provincial Health Services Authority Act.md

     &nbsp;&nbsp;&nbsp;(d) the Chief Ambulance Officer of the *British Columbia Ambulance Service*;

-    &nbsp;&nbsp;&nbsp;(e) three other individuals styled Civilian Directors, accepted by more than one-half of the Provincial Health Services Authority Board of Directors.
+    &nbsp;&nbsp;&nbsp;(e) three other individuals styled Non-Executive Directors, accepted by more than one-half of the Provincial Health Services Authority Board of Directors.

-    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(i) Civilian Directors may be removed from the Provincial Health Services Board of Directors if more than one-half of the Provincial Health Services Authority Board of Directors vote in favor of such removal.
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(i) Non-Executive Directors may be removed from the Provincial Health Services Board of Directors if more than one-half of the Provincial Health Services Authority Board of Directors vote in favor of such removal.

 #### Board Operations

-11. Individuals within the Provincial Health Services Authority Board of Directors shall only possess one vote, and may not occupy multiple positions within the Provincial Health Services Authority Board of Directors.
+11. Individuals within the Provincial Health Services Authority Board of Directors shall only possess one vote, and may not occupy multiple seats within the Provincial Health Services Authority Board of Directors.

 12. All matters brought before the Provincial Health Services Authority Board of Directors shall not be passed unless more than one-half of its members vote in favor of the matter.